p-robot/gridworld/README.md

 Reproduction of windy gridworld example by Sutton and Barto (1998) using a range of SARSA agents that learn in different ways.

-The figure below is a reproduction of the windy gridworld example of Sutton and Barto (example 6.5, p130 in [this book](https://drive.google.com/file/d/1opPSz5AZ_kVa1uWOdOiveNiBFiEOHjkG/view)).
-The figure can be reproduced in Python3 using the following command:
+The figure below is a reproduction of the windy gridworld example of Sutton and Barto (example 6.5, p130 in [this book](http://incompleteideas.net/book/first/the-book.html)).
+The figure (figure 6.11 in the linked book) can be reproduced in Python3 using the following command:

 **Prerequisites**